AlejandroPerezB2B/Syncbeateyeeg/README.md

 **Stimuli**

-Linguistic stimuli: 18 passage audios (city descriptions excerpted from travel guides; 9 in English, 9 in Hebrew) recorded by three female, highly proficient bilinguals.
+Linguistic stimuli: 18 passage audios (city descriptions excerpted from travel guides; 9 in English, 9 in Hebrew) used in the 18 study trials.

-Nonlinguistic stimuli: 18 musical tone audios (a combination of different instrument sounds; 9 Easy and 9 Hard, vary by a number of instruments) synthesized using Audition.
+Nonlinguistic stimuli: 18 musical tone audios (a combination of different instrument sounds; 9 Easy and 9 Hard, vary by a number of instruments) used in the 18 study trials.

 Visual stimuli: 3 isoluminant screen-saver video clips.